oracle/weblogic-logging-exporter/README.md

 There are two steps:

-* Install the Oracle Maven Synchronization plugin,
+* Install the Oracle Maven Synchronization plugin.
-* Run the "push" goal to populate your local Maven repository from your WebLogic Server installation.
+* Run the `push` goal to populate your local Maven repository from your WebLogic Server installation.

 #### Installing the Oracle Maven Synchronization plugin

-To install the plugin, navigate to your WebLogic Server installation then enter the commands (this example assumes you installed WebLogic Server in /u01/wlshome):
+To install the plugin, navigate to your WebLogic Server installation, then enter the commands (this example assumes you installed WebLogic Server in `/u01/wlshome`):

 ```
 cd /u01/wlshome/oracle_common/plugins/maven/com/oracle/12.2.1/oracle-maven-sync